 - 1. Prepare source plates (sterile, nuclease-free 384-well storage plates are recommended; Cat.
 Nos.
-3656 and 3672) by dissolving purified probe DNA in the spotting solution at a concentration between 0.20 and 0.25 mg/mL. - 2.
+3656 and 3672) by dissolving purified probe DNA in the spotting solution. - For double-stranded DNA, prepare solutions containing between 0.10 and 0.20 mg/mL. - For oligonucleotides, prepare solutions containing between 0.35 and 0.70 mg/mL (the molarity of a 0.5-mg/mL solution of unmodified 70-mers is 22 μM). - 2.
 Set up arrayer and print slides according to manufacturer's or laboratory protocol.
 Always handle slides by the corners and wear powder-free gloves. - 3.
-Remove arrays from printing platform and place them in original slide container or Corning® 25 Slide Holder (Cat.
-No. 40081).

-- 4. Incubate arrays in desiccator for 24 to 48 hours (vacuum desiccator works best). - 5.
+Remove arrays from printing platform and place them in original slide container or Corning[®] 25 Slide Holder (Cat.
+No. 40081). - 4.
+Incubate arrays in desiccator for 24 to 48 hours (vacuum desiccator works best). - 5.
 (Optional; see note) Rehydrate spotted DNA by holding slide (array side down) over a bath of hot purified water (95 to 100°C) for approximately 5 seconds until condensation of the water vapor is observed across the slide.
-Snap dry array by placing it (array side up) on a hot plate for 2 seconds. - 6.
-Immobilize spotted DNA by UV cross-linking or baking.
-Use a UV cross-linker to apply 300 mJ of UV energy.
+Snap dry array by placing it (array side up) on a hot plate for 2 seconds.

+- 6. Immobilize spotted DNA - For double-stranded DNA, use a UV cross-linker to apply 150 to 300 mJ of UV energy.
 Alternatively, bake the arrays at 80°C for 2 to 4 hours.
-If baking, place arrays in lidded glass container and make sure oven is clean and free of volatile organics. - 7.
+If baking, place arrays in lidded glass container and make sure oven is clean and free of volatile organics. - For oligonucleotides, use a UV cross-linker to apply 600 mJ of UV energy.
+Baking does not work well for oligonucleotide arrays. - 7.
 Place arrays back in storage container and store in desiccator at ambient temperature.
 Arrays can be stored for up to 6 months prior to hybridization.
 Exchanging the regular atmospheric air for clean nitrogen gas helps prevent oxidation of spotted material and extends the shelf life of the arrays.